First 30 days in the USA LIVE show FULL

 But I really like what you said there think of like what is a need and what is the one, because that's kind of a good distinguisher because you come into the US and you see lots of very attractive shiny objects in a more driven society.
 Okay.
 Everybody wants this and that.
 You're going to see the advertisements, you're going to see America is a consumer driven society.
 You have to put that in the back of your mind and focus on your main goal.
 Don't give in to the shiny lights and the beautiful picture.

+It'll come keep the expenses low, be very careful.
+You start to look at buying those new Glitzy things and you do have your Social Security number.
+These stores will push credit on you, correct?
+So they will push store cards and they will push those things on you.
 I know where James and I, the last time we did something we like both at the same exact time, said if any facility or anybody says, no interest, no problem, big problem, big problem.
 Let the morning bells ring.
-If you hear yes and they'll pull you in with that, with the new furniture, new TV, new items like that, you go into your place and then all of a sudden the next thing you have everything on credit.
+If you hear ‘yes’ and they'll pull you in with that, with the new furniture, new TV, new items like that, you go into your place and then all of a sudden the next thing you have everything on credit.
 Now you've over exceeded your credit and in a year, all of that interest compounds and joins right onto that price.
 If you don't pay it off, there's a lot of tricks that they could use.
-Yeah.
 It's not worth it, and it's not worth the pressure just because somebody else, like the Kardashians, has something.
 You don't have to have it right away.
 The American dream takes time to build.
 It's not given to you.
 It's not handed to you.